MingIsCoding/SuperRent/README.md

 # SuperRent
-An iOS application for rental information posting &amp; searching written in Swift Made with ❤️.
+An iOS application for rental information posting &amp; searching written in Swift.

+Made with ❤️.

-# Dependency libraries
+##### Dependency libraries
-[Eureka](https://github.com/xmartlabs/Eureka): a library to create dynamic table-view forms from a [DSL] specification in Swift.
++ [Eureka](https://github.com/xmartlabs/Eureka): a library to create dynamic table-view forms from a [DSL] specification in Swift.

-[Carthage](https://github.com/Carthage/Carthage): a simple, decentralized dependency manager for Cocoa.
++ [Carthage](https://github.com/Carthage/Carthage): a simple, decentralized dependency manager for Cocoa.

 To specify the dependency of Eureka into project's `Cartfile`: